mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 That is not ‘all’.

 ‘All’ in Buddhism is ... the whole [of the] factors of which an individual being is structured.
 The ‘all’ is not something existent separate from the individual life – my, Katagiri’s [life] – ‘I’.
 So ‘all’ comes into existence when ‘I’ involve form.
 At that time, the floor becomes one with all dharmas.
-From this point [of view], *my* being, the ‘all’ is the ‘all’ for *my* being.
+From this point, *my* being, the ‘all’ is the ‘all’ for *my* being.
 It is not something which I can set up a certain idea of something existent in advance, before I experience the floor; that is not ‘all’.
 The ‘all’ is the factors of which *my* being is structured.
 It means, floor and I are connected.

 So, only when *my* beings are observed – floor – and [made] in question.
 In other words, floor becomes called in question by my observation of floor.
 At that time, floor appears in this world, as all beings, as all dharmas.